 Q: Does insurance cover the cost of Palliative Care?

 A: Most insurance plans cover all or part of palliative care, just like other hospital and medical care services.
 This is also true of Medicare and Medicaid.
 With Intrepid USA’s Palliative & Supportive Care Program embedded within our Home Health Program currently, there is no additional cost for a palliative care visit outside of usual home health charges.
 Patients can check with their insurance company to verify home health benefits, as well as the provision for specialty palliative care.

 Q: Can a patient receiving Palliative Care continue to see their regular physician(s)?

 A: Absolutely!
 In fact, this is encouraged.
 The Palliative Care Team provides an extra layer of support and collaborates with everyone involved in the patient’s care, including their primary doctor.

-If you are interested in learning more about Intrepid USA’s Palliative Care Program, please contact us here.
+If you are interested in understanding and learning more about Intrepid USA’s Palliative Care Program, please contact us here.